 National Estimator, an easy-to-use estimating program with over 200 pages of construction cost estimating data for general contractors.
 The subtotals you create in National Estimator become cost categories in QuickBooks Pro.

 Job Cost Wizard, software that converts your National Estimator estimates into QuickBooks Pro format so you can create invoices and track costs on every job.
-(Requires Windows 95 or later.)
+(Requires Windows Vista, XP, 2000, ME, or 98SE).

 ShowMe, a 60-minute interactive video that shows how to use National Estimator, Job Cost Wizard, and QuickBooks Pro to estimate and track job costs.